-For our readers who are not familiar with you yet, can you tell us a bit about what you do?
+For our readers who are not familiar with you yet, can you tell us a bit about yourself and what you do?

 When working on a track, what is your process?